-Financial Hardship Waiver: Families must demonstrate a need for a child care fee reduction due to financial hardship based on a review by an ACS financial counselor or a certified financial professional external to CYS.
-The counselor will provide a recommendation for a fee reduction to the Garrison Commander.
+Financial Hardship Waiver: Families must demonstrate a need for a child care fee reduction due to financial hardship based on a review by an ACS financial counselor.
+The counselor will provide a recommendation regarding a fee reduction to the Garrison Commander.
 Fee Adjustments for Financial Hardships must be re-evaluated at least every six months by the counselor or Garrison Commander.
-Families whose child care fees are 25% or more of their Total Family Income (TFI) may request a hardship review.
-Contact the Outreach Services director at your childcare facility for assistance in filing a hardship.

-Leave/Vacation Options: Family Child Care Fees are annualized during registration for a 2 week Leave/Vacation which reserves the child's space.
+Leave/Vacation Options: Fees are annualized during registration for a 2 week or 4 week Leave/Vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
 Families who opt for 4 weeks of Leave/Vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
 Family Leave/Vacation must be taken in a minimum of one week increments.
 Families must provide advance notice prior to taking leave/vacation.
 Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.